mcapell/llmreview/README.md

 ## Roadmap

-- [ ] Load corrections when available.
-Define how to support it on the schema.
-- [ ] Evaluate results using another LLM and how to grade it.
+- [ ] Support various models for assessment and grading.
-- [ ] Support for PDF inputs.
+- [ ] Refactor code to simplify the architecture.